2007–08 South-West Indian Ocean cyclone season: Moderate Tropical Storm Dama

 An area of disturbed weather begin developing east of 90°E near Cocos Island, eventually crossing into the southwestern Indian Ocean early on December 17.
-The Joint Typhoon Warning Center issued a Tropical Cyclone Formation Alert early December 18.
+The JTWC issued a TCFA early December 18.
 RSMC Réunion designated the system a tropical disturbance early in the afternoon as the convection begin to deepen and isolate itself from the disturbance to its northwest.
 The Joint Typhoon Warning Center designated the tropical disturbance as Tropical Cyclone 07S.
 The weak vertical wind shear allowed the system to deepen into a tropical depression in the early evening of December 18.
 The system temporarily reached moderate tropical storm intensity on December 19 but persistent vertical wind shear caused it to rapidly weaken back into a tropical depression.
 However, the next day, decreasing wind shear allowed convection to form closer to the center for 05R to reclassify as a moderate tropical storm status and earned the name "Dama."
 The Joint Typhoon Warning Center and Météo-France issued its final advisory on December 21 as it transitioned to an extratropical system.

 Moderate Tropical Storm Elnus

 Early on December 30 an area of disturbed weather formed west of Madagascar and was designated as 06R.
-Later that day it was upgraded to Tropical Disturbance 06R, whilst the Joint Typhoon Warning Center (JTWC) issued a Tropical Cyclone Formation Alert on the developing system.
+Later that day it was upgraded to Tropical Disturbance 06R, whilst the JTWC issued a TCFA on the developing system.
 On December 31, Météo-France upgraded the disturbance to tropical depression status.
 Soon after, the JTWC upgraded the system to Tropical Cyclone 09S.
 Early on January 1, the depression was upgraded to Moderate Tropical Storm Elnus, while located in the Mozambique Channel.
 On January 2, Météo-France downgraded the system to Tropical Depression ex-Elnus, and then to a tropical disturbance the next day.
 The JTWC issued its last advisory on January 4 as it transitioned to an extratropical system.
 Météo-France noted the storm was becoming extratropical on January 4, and on January 6 issued its final advisory on Extratropical Depression ex-Elnus as the system passed to the south of Madagascar.

 On January 3, Elnus passed about 75 km east of Europa Island, producing winds up to 57 km/h along with a pressure of 997 hPa (mbar).
 The storm also enhanced rainfall, peaking around 150 mm, over parts of Malawi, causing minor flooding.
 Heavy rains in Madagascar briefly displaced 90 families in Antananarivo.